Traffic analytics usage scenarios

 Look for

-- Which malicious IPs' are sending traffic to my deployments?
-What is the threat type and threat description for malicious IPs'?
+- Which malicious IPs are sending traffic to my deployments?
+What is the threat type and threat description for malicious IPs?

-The Public IP Information section, gives a summary of all types of public IPs' present in your network traffic.
+The Public IP Information section, gives a summary of all types of public IPs present in your network traffic.
 Select the public IP type of interest to view details.
-This schema document defines the data fields presented.
+On the traffic analytics dashboard, select any IP to view its information.
+For more information about the data fields presented, see Public IP details schema .

-Visualize the trends in NSG/NSG rules hits
+Visualize the trends in network security group (NSG)/NSG rules hits

 Look for